dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 Typically, a Zero node would first attempt to replicate a group, by assigning a new Alpha node to run the same group previously assigned to another.
-After the group hasbeen replicated per the `--replicas` flag, Dgraph Zero creates a new group.
+After the group has been replicated per the `--replicas` flag, Dgraph Zero creates a new group.

 Over time, the data will be evenly split across all of the groups.
 So, it's